Skip to main content

 What Apellica does for Aetna (CVS Health) out-of-network emergency appeals

 We file appeals against Aetna (CVS Health) specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every out-of-network emergency appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your Aetna (CVS Health) out-of-network emergency appeal